Local acyclicity in $p$-adic cohomology: Irregularity of p -adic differential equations

 We can then reduce the general case to this as follows.

 \begin{proof}[Proof of Proposition \ref{prop: spread}] Once we know that the break decomposition extends across $A$, the final claim that it induces the break decomposition at every closed point follows from Proposition \ref{prop: lower} above.
+Also, the uniqueness claim follows exactly as in the proof of Lemma \ref{lemma: br dec ext} above.